rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo dnf module enable nginx:1.20
 ```

-You'll be asked if you're sure you want to do this, so just choose `Y` as usual.
+You'll be asked if you're sure you want to do this, so just enter `Y`.
 Then, use the default command to install `nginx`:

 ```bash
 sudo dnf install nginx